jamesraymondbrown/coding-challenge/README.md

 * Consume Shopify API to get products from store.
 * Display the first 12 products in the HTML + CSS layout created in step A, sticking to the layout, placing data where it fits.
 * When add to cart is clicked, product should be added to cart and user should be redirected to cart page.
-* **NOTE:** You are free to use any framework you wish, or do it VanillaJS style. *Brief explanation of your choice.*